surifirstpin/biplus_documentation/docs/Visualization.md

 ### Y-axis for bubble chart :

-- **Axis** displays list of measures to which you would like to apply the editing options in bubble chart.
+- **Axis** semeasures to which you would like to apply the editing options in bubble chart.
 - **Format** enables number format for dimensions.
 ## Funnel chart :